 - use_bootstrap

-calculate 95\ using bootstrap resampling (computationally intensive)
+calculate 95 percent confidence intervals for net benefit using bootstrap resampling (computationally intensive)

 - bootstrap_iterations